-Drink spiking is an issue – the locals refer to it as the “Atvian Scam“ after the drug used in the crime.
+Drink spiking is an issue – the locals refer to it as the Atvian Scam after the drug used in the crime.
 Victims are often robbed or assaulted while they are unconscious.
-If someone you don‘t know offers you a drink that you didn‘t watch being made, no matter how friendly they seem, don‘t take it.
+If someone you don‘t know offers you a drink that you didn‘t see being made, no matter how friendly they seem, don‘t take it.
 It‘s better to be safe than sorry.

 While petty crime is typically non-violent, when it occurs at night or in rougher areas it could quickly turn dangerous.
-It‘s no unheard of for a simple pickpocketing incident to escalate into assault or worse.
+It‘s not unheard of for a simple pickpocketing incident to escalate into assault or worse.